Chandrashekharwagh/spring-boot-hibernate-jpl-example/README.md

-# Spring Boot Hibernate JPL Exampple with H2 Database
+# Spring Boot Hibernate JPL Example with H2 Database

 This example demonstrates the integration of Spring Boot with Hibernate JPL using H2 as an in-memory database for development and testing purposes.